 Fuze operator guide

 Unlike other attacking operators that handle explosives, Fuze can be somewhat hit or miss.
 His cluster charges are a bit chaotic, making him one of the more difficult to use effectively.
 Should the explosives not do the trick though, his weapon selection makes up for it somewhat.
-If you’d like to get back into the game after a long hiatus, have a gander at our Rainbow Six Siege guide, which has tips on navigation and being an asset to your team.
+If you’d like to get back into the game after a long hiatus, have a gander at our Rainbow Six: Siege guide hub, which has tips on navigation and being an asset to your team.

 Fuze’s Weapon Loadouts